Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 > > - `:` syntax: used to denote categories in featherlite.
 Works for categories in Author's Note--arguably works in other formats as well.
 > >   - Rinter has since updated featherlite to recommend use of this syntax for all entries.
 > > - `;` syntax: used to separate categories from each other.
 Not normally used in featherlite.
 However, in the Author's Note, found it to be an effective way to separate and likely more effective than newlines.
-> > - `&` syntax: used to list items within categories, as a replacement of a comma.
-I have found commas to be ineffective, even weakening list items after the first.
-This syntax does not leak in this format.
-> > - `&&` syntax: appears to be more powerful than a single `&`, and at least has no drawbacks.
-More work necessary to test its effectiveness.
+> > - `and` is now used as an alternative to `&`.
+It tokenizes well and appears to be more effective, although testing is ongoing.

 #### 2.1(c) Featherlite Conversion from AID (with examples)